atakanaltok/awesome-useful-websites/README.md

 * <https://www.opensourceshakespeare.org/> - Open source Shakespeare
 * <https://www.leonardodavinci.net/> - Leonardo da Vinci, his Life and Artworks
 * <https://ourkarlpopper.net/> - How Karl Popper Has Made a Difference in Our Lives (Testimonies from the five continents)
+* <https://shalamov.ru/en/> - Writings and historical background of Varlam Shalamov, a Russian writer best known for his series of short stories about imprisonment in Soviet labour camps

 ### Data